TouchOdeath/bluetoothctl-GUI/README.md

 Bluetooth in Linux can sometimes be finicky, this can make it work like its suppose to.
 This is for people who have a hard time with getting your bluetooth devices connected.
 You have to do a lot manual labor to get things to work.
 A lot of times in Linux, you can get your devices connected by simply restarting bluetooth, send a connect command to the devices and bam your ready to go.

+Note:  If you have a mouse, sometimes you have to press 'Left-Click' to initiate a connection.

 # Usage:

 1. Download BTConnect.sh